part-os/core-python/docs/source/modules/event_listeners.rst

 Because listeners come with built in caching, you get to draw this line the **first time** you instantiate a subclass of a specific ResourceListener.
 There are two ways to do this:

 1. You can pass in the unique identifier of the last resource of that type you have processed as the last_updated param.
 By passing in a value as the last_updated param you are telling the listener to trigger the on_event method for all **future** resources **not including** the resource whose identifier you passed.
-2. You can choose not to pass a last_updated param.
-Not passing a last_updated param will result in the listener finding the last updated resource in Paperless Parts and then using that as the starting point so that on_event will only be triggered for resources created after the moment you instantiate your listener.
+2. You can choose not to pass a last_record_id param.
+Not passing a last_record_id param will result in the listener finding the last updated resource in Paperless Parts and then using that as the starting point so that on_event will only be triggered for resources created after the moment you instantiate your listener.

-**Note: You can run into a weird situation if you choose not to pass in a last_updated, do not have any Paperless resources for the resource you are listening for, and have requested from Paperless to initiaite your resource at a specific index (for instance requested a specific order or quote number).**
+**Note: If your account has no orders but is set for the first order to have a number greater than 1, then you MUST specify last_record_id.**

 Paperless resource listeners will cache all successfully processed resources.
 When re-initiating or re-starting your program, you will start off right where you left off.

-TODO: ADD A WAY TO CLEAR THE CACHE AND DOCUMENT THAT HERE

 Available Resource Listeners